4hdrey/final-boss/README.md

 `GOERLI_PRIVATE_KEY` - copy your MetaMask wallet`s private key and paste it in your .env;

-`NEXT_PUBLIC_MAIN_CONTRACT_ADDRESS="0x2638245287b01D4D42f8c4b3817bA1Bd59cEeb01"` - use this addres as an existing deployment of Stretchit contract.
+`NEXT_PUBLIC_MAIN_CONTRACT_ADDRESS="0x2638245287b01D4D42f8c4b3817bA1Bd59cEeb01"` - use this address as an existing deployment of Stretchit contract.

 ## Screenshots